ActiveNick/HoloBot/README.md

 # HoloBot
-A sample Unity project for [Microsoft HoloLens](http://hololens.com) that lets you interact with a floating robot head using speech recognition, and getting answers spoken back by the "bot" using Text-to-Speech.
+A starter mixed reality Unity project for [Microsoft HoloLens](http://hololens.com) that lets you interact with a floating robot head using speech recognition, and getting answers spoken back by the "bot" using Text-to-Speech.
 The commands sent to the bot are powered by the [Microsoft Bot Framework](https://dev.botframework.com/) and [LUIS](https://www.microsoft.com/cognitive-services/en-us/language-understanding-intelligent-service-luis) from [Microsoft Cognitive Services](https://www.microsoft.com/cognitive-services).

-To get started with HoloLens, visit the [Windows Holographic Dev Center](https://developer.microsoft.com/windows/holographic).
+To get started with HoloLens development, visit the [Windows Holographic Dev Center](https://developer.microsoft.com/windows/holographic).
+The HoloLens Developer Kit is available for sale at http://hololens.com.

 ## Features
-- Hovering bot head (aka HoloBot) with looping sound
+- Hovering bot head (aka HoloBot) with looping ambient sound
 - Tap the HoloBot to move it to a different location, tap again to place
 - Gaze at the HoloBot to trigger the speech recognizer, you will hear a "Ping" sound
-- Speak "commands" using natural language
+- Speak "commands" to HoloBot using natural language
 - The HoloBot speaks back to you using Speech Synthesis (aka Text-to-Speech, or TTS)
-- All sounds and speech use spatial audio that originate from the HoloBot
+- All sounds and speech use spatial sound that originate from the HoloBot
-- The "brain" of the HoloBot can be any public bot built with the [Microsoft Bot Framework](https://dev.botframework.com/)
+- The "brain" of the HoloBot can be any public bot built with the [Microsoft Bot Framework](https://dev.botframework.com/).
+See bot integration instructions below

 ## Video Demonstration
 [![ScreenShot](Screenshots/HoloBotVideo.PNG)](https://youtu.be/8ozfw2LO6No)